Maths at Barcombe C E Primary

-The Skylark Federation follows the Maths Mastery approach, to introduce and consolidate the building blocks that children need to study maths successfully and to a high level.
-Children study mathematics daily covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
-Due to the interconnected nature of mathematics, we aim to teach maths in a cross-curricular manner as well as discretely to teach the practical application of mathematical skills.
+Children study mathematics daily covering a broad and balanced mathematical curriculum with number at its heart.
+Due to the interconnected nature of mathematics, we aim to make cross-curricular links as well as discretely to teach the practical application of mathematical skills.
 Teachers plan a range of opportunities to use maths inside and outside school.
-We focus not only on the mathematical methods but also on mathematical vocabulary.
+We focus on the mathematical methods and also on using precise mathematical vocabulary.
 We also want pupils to have a Growth Mindset ‘can do’ attitude, by being resilient, determined in the face of a challenge, cooperative, creative and most importantly, having a positive attitude to making mistakes and seeking solutions.

-We aim for each child to be confident in each yearly objective and develop their ability to use this knowledge to develop a greater depth understanding to solve varied fluency problems as well as problem solving and reasoning questions.
+We ensure a depth of coverage within each year group’s objectives enabling each child to be confident and develop their ability to use their knowledge to develop a deep knowledge and understanding to solve varied fluency problems as well as problem solving and reasoning questions.

 In Early Years, Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measure.